Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Related Works

 \subsubsection{Methodologies}

 Approaches in lightning prediction have evolved from traditional statistical methods to deep learning algorithms.
-Price and Rind~\cite{price1992simple} established a relationship between lightning frequency and maximum vertical velocity, introducing the PR92 lightning parameterization scheme.
-Later, Michalon et al.~\cite{Michalon1999} proposed that lightning frequency can be represented by a power function of both the cloud top height and the cloud droplet concentration, thereby partially acknowledging the influence of micro-physical cloud properties on lightning occurrences.
+Price and Rind~\citep{price1992simple} established a relationship between lightning frequency and maximum vertical velocity, introducing the PR92 lightning parameterization scheme.
+Later, Michalon et al.~\citep{Michalon1999} proposed that lightning frequency can be represented by a power function of both the cloud top height and the cloud droplet concentration, thereby partially acknowledging the influence of micro-physical cloud properties on lightning occurrences.

 Prediction capabilities of such methods that solely rely on NWP systems are hampered by their inability to calibrate to the observed historical data.
-This problem is tackled by the deep learning methods~\cite{lightnet, adsnet, HSTN, zhou2022lightnet+} using hybrid neural network architecture alongside NWP systems to learn from historical lightning occurrence data. \emph{DeepLight} does not use NWP systems and introduces a variant of the ConvLSTM architecture, \lstm{} to capture the context of the lightning prediction.
+This problem is tackled by the deep learning methods~\citep{lightnet, adsnet, HSTN, zhou2022lightnet+} using hybrid neural network architecture alongside NWP systems to learn from historical lightning occurrence data.
+Motivated by these limitations, our work, DeepLight, operates without reliance on NWP systems and instead focuses on directly modeling spatiotemporal context from observational data.
+There exists another study~\citep{cintineo2022probsevere} that does not use NWP systems, rather applies a basic UNet architecture~\citep{ronneberger2015u} for lightning forecasting.

 Recent studies in the spatio-temporal prediction field have introduced specialized loss functions beyond the traditional Weighted Binary Cross Entropy (WBCE) loss to enhance model performance.
-For example, HSTN~\cite{HSTN} proposed Multi-Scale Pooling Loss, which effectively incorporates proximity to the ground truth in the loss computation.
-Similarly, we introduce a novel loss function, called the \emph{Hazy Loss}, that addresses the spatio-temporal prediction proximity problem more smoothly and effectively.
+For example, HSTN~\citep{HSTN} proposed Multi-Scale Pooling Loss, which effectively incorporates proximity to the ground truth in the loss computation.
+These developments motivate us to design a loss function that explicitly and smoothly incorporate spatiotemporal proximity into the learning objective.